llvm/llvm-www/proposals/LP0004-project-governance.md

 ## Introduction

 The LLVM project has grown significantly, and the processes we use to make decisions have not evolved to keep pace with the project growth.
 We struggle to make decisions in a way that is timely and ensures that all contributors have a voice.
-Our request-for-comment (RFC) email threads and our latest [decision making process](proposals/LP0001-LLVMDecisionMaking.md) aren’t perfect solutions.
+Our request-for-comment (RFC) [LLVMDiscourse](https://discourse.llvm.org/) threads and our latest [decision making process](proposals/LP0001-LLVMDecisionMaking.md) aren't perfect solutions.
 The former tends to favor the loudest voices, and the latter has a single point of failure (Chris Lattner), and thus cannot scale.

 This proposal seeks to address our community challenges by introducing a project governance system that will empower community leaders to make decisions.
 This framework is inspired by other open source communities with specific considerations for the factors that make our community unique.